The full schedule is below. To see suggested tracks by genre or by place in the publishing journey, click here.

 9:40 AM – 10:30 AM: Breakout Session A (pick one)

 A3.
-Marketing and Promotion Forum (moderated by Kathy MacMillan): Once your book is published, that’s just the beginning – now it’s time to promote it!
-Join us for a fast-paced, interactive sharing of ideas to maximize your pre-order incentives, book festival participation, giveaways, swag, and more!
-All published authors, traditionally published or indie, are invited to share best practices and learn from others!
-Notes from the session will be provided on the region’s website after the conference.
+Published Authors and Illustrators Forum (moderated by Kathy MacMillan): Once your book is published, that’s just the beginning!
+Join us for an interactive session addressing the concerns of published authors and illustrators.
+All published attendees, traditionally published or indie, are invited to share best practices and learn from others!

 10:40 AM – 11:30 AM: Breakout Session B (pick one)